Skip to content

 • Therefore – An operator slipped and fell and was injured on first shift

-The Three Legged 5 Why
+The Three Legged 5 Whys

 It is not uncommon that the problem may have more than one contributing root cause.
-The 5 Why progression will sometimes branch out to form more than one path.
+The 5 Whys progression will sometimes branch out to form more than one path.
 In many cases, the root cause occurs due to an ineffective detection control or systemic issue within the organization.
-The Three Legged 5 Why includes additional paths to determine what control or process was not in place or not effective enough to detect the failure prior to the incident.
+The Three Legged 5 Whys includes additional paths to determine what control or process was not in place or not effective enough to detect the failure prior to the incident.
 Systemic or management processes either not in place or that could have contributed to the incident are also reviewed.

 Back To Top